be sold for a certain price

-large or relatively large in number or amount or extent or degree
+large in number or amount or extent or degree

 After supper she got out her book and learned me about Moses and the Bulrushers, and I was in a sweat to find out all about him; but by and by she let it out that Moses had been dead a

 considerable long time; so then I didn't care no more about him, because I don't take no stock in dead people.